kslack-uat/ProcessCanvasSubmissions/README.md

 A zip file that contains a zip file for each student.
 <h3>Ending State</h3>
 A directory for each student (with their name or id) that contains all of their source code and submitted files.

+<h2>Profiling the Project</h2>
+The runtime of the project can be measured using python's profiler.
+To execute the profiler on this source code, run the program using the following command from the terminal or commandline:<br/>
+<i>python -m cProfile ProcessCanvasSubmissions.py</i><br/>
+Note, you should be in the directory where ProcessCanvasSubmissions.py exists for this to work.